bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

         - deploy-to-bitrise-io@1.3.15: {}
         - cache-push@2.0.5: {}

-As you can see in this workflow, there is no Android Build step that would build your project and Sign APK step is missing as well, hence this workflow is only a jumping off-point for you to test your project on code level - no UI testing at this stage.
+As you can see in this workflow, there is no `Android Build` step that would build your project and our `Sign APK` step is missing as well, hence this workflow is only a jumping off-point for you to test your project on code level.

 Let's see how an **Android deploy workflow** looks like!